htl43/JavaFS-project1-genkin/README.md

 - Web: HTML, CSS, Bootstrap, JavaScript, Fetch API
 - Version Control Github
 - Jenkins pipline
-- Amazon RDS
+- Remote cloud database with Amazon RDS
-- Amazon EC2
+- Virtual machine with Amazon EC2
-- Amazon S3
+- Host static website with Amazon S3

 ## Features

-1. Developer can use POSTMAN to create employee or manager account through a end point
+1. Constructing an End point for create User Account by using Postman
+2. Encrypted password before storing in database
-2. Employee or manager can login to their account by using website
+3. Functionality for User login to account from website
-3. Employee and manager can see their profile after login
+4. Session is stored for User credential after login
-4. Employee can submit a new reimbursment and view all their existed reimbursments.
+5. Ability for Employee Account can submit a reimbursment or view them all.
-5. Manager can view all reimbursments
+6. Ability for Manager Account can view all reimbursments
-6. Manager can filter past or pending reimbursments
+7. Ability for Manager can filter past or pending reimbursments
-7. Manager can apporve or deny a pending reimbursment
+8. Ability for Manager can apporve or deny a pending reimbursment

 ## Strech Goals: